arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/put_api_collection_collection_responsibleShard.md

 @RESTHEADER{PUT /_api/collection/{collection-name}/responsibleShard, Return responsible shard for a document, getResponsibleShard}

-@RESTALLBODYPARAM{document,json,required}
+@RESTALLBODYPARAM{document,object,required}
-The body must consist of a JSON object with at least the shard key attributes set to some values.
+The request body must be a JSON object with at least the shard key attributes set to some values, but it may also be a full document.

 @RESTURLPARAMETERS